dalesgit/wiki-vim/Sacred Fire discussion.md

 - Tricia doesn't think there's that much different men and women
 - Dora Lee was a Rockette.
 Spritely in spirit.
 - Tara calls makeup "war paint"
-- Carol Gilligan (Jim also new her in NY)
+- Carol Gilligan (Jim also new her in NY) cf. @UVLINVSV#Bass_2015 chapter on Women in Ministry [Women and spiritual direction.md](Women and spiritual direction.md)
+-
+-
+-